How To Recover Your Google Analytics Account

 Now comes time for internal communication with your organization.

 The first thing you should do – and this is so simple that it may sound patronizing – is to try to log in to Google Analytics with every Google account you own.
-You can try logging in with your Gmail address or a company-wide email.
+You can try logging in with or without a Gmail address, such as a company-wide email.
 Do you have access?

 Once you determine you don't have access, it's time to ask others.
 Gather a list of potential members who could have access to Google Analytics.
 The usual suspects include: